TNA X Division Championship

 The TNA X Division Championship is a men's professional wrestling championship created and promoted by Total Nonstop Action Wrestling (TNA).
 It debuted on June 19, 2002, at the taping of TNA's second then-weekly pay-per-view (PPV) event.
-The current champion is Leon Slater, who is in his first reign.
+The title is currently vacant after previous champion Leon Slater relinquished the title to invoke Option C for a TNA World Championship match at Bound for Glory.
+He originally won the title by defeating Cedric Alexander in a Last Man Standing Steel Cage match at Lockdown in Chicago, Illinois on August 23, 2026, where if he had lost, his first reign would have been unrecognized.

 The championship is contested in TNA's X Division, which emphasizes fast-paced, acrobatic wrestling, traditionally featuring cruiserweight wrestlers.
 However, heavyweights including Samoa Joe, Kurt Angle, and Abyss have also won the championship at various times in the division's history.
-There have been 111 reigns among 55 wrestlers.

 Since 2012, the X-Division Championship has also allowed the current champion to vacate the title in exchange for a future match for the TNA World Championship, which is promoted as "Option C." This has occurred seven times in the championship's history, with three matches resulting in wins.